kakwa/uts-server/README.rst

 Quick (and dirty) Testing
 -------------------------

-Here a few steps to quickly trying out uts-server, for production setup, please compile civetweb externally and create proper CA and certificates:
+Here a few steps to quickly try out uts-server, for production setup, please compile civetweb externally and create proper CA and certificates:

 .. sourcecode:: bash